Ostomy Supplies, Colostomy Pouches and Accessories

 An ostomy surgery effectively allows for normal body wastes to leave through a surgical opening in the abdominal wall called a stoma.
 Depending on the type of surgery performed, this stoma may be temporary or permanent.
 If you undergo ostomy surgery, such as an ileostomy or colostomy, supplies are needed to ensure proper maintenance and care.
-For example, you will be required to wear a special appliance (known as an ostomy pouch) to cover the stoma and to collect the output of the stoma (waste products).
+For example, you will be required to wear a special appliance (known as an ostomy pouch) to cover the stoma and to collect the output of the stoma.

 Depending on the severity of your condition, ostomy surgery may be performed a few days after your initial diagnosis.
 Before you undergo surgery, your bowels will need to be completely cleaned out.
-After this is performed, an enterostomal therapy (ET) nurse will speak with you, your family and/or supportive friends to provide you with all of the information you will need concerning your upcoming surgery and post-operative care.
+After this is performed, an enterostomal therapy (ET) nurse will speak with you and your loved ones in order to provide all of the information you'll need concerning your upcoming surgery and post-operative care.

 Daily Life and Stoma Care

-Although most colostomy appliances are two-piece systems that contain a flange, one-piece ostomy bags do exist.
-A flange is the portion of the system that attaches directly to the skin while the pouch collects the waste through the stoma.
-You will need to take good care of your stoma to ensure that you have a healthy recovery following your ostomy surgery.
-Cleaning the stoma, changing your appliance and purchasing the correct ostomy products to care for your stoma are all crucial aspects of ensuring that you recover in a healthy manner following your ostomy surgery.
+Although most colostomy appliances are two-piece systems that contain a flange, one-piece ostomy bags are also available.
+A flange is the portion of the system that attaches directly to the skin, while the pouch collects the waste through the stoma.
+You will need to take good care of your stoma to ensure that you have a healthy recovery following your surgery.
+Cleaning the stoma, changing your appliance, and purchasing the correct ostomy products to care for your stoma are all crucial aspects of ensuring that you have a healthy recovery following your ostomy surgery.